 *Tax Treatment of Dividends on Shares, Gilts and Unit Trusts

-From 6 April 2016, the first £5,000 you receive in dividends from investments is tax free.
+The first £5,000 you receive in dividends from investments is tax free.
 Above this, basic rate taxpayers will pay 7.5% tax on dividends, higher rate taxpayers 32.5%, and additional rate taxpayers 38.1%.

 Non-savings income is normally allocated against your tax bands before savings, dividends and capital gains, so to find out at what rate interest on your savings is taxed, you must add this to your other taxable income.